nicolasmertens/mrtns/_README.md

 `ajax_loading` – use `true` to enable Ajax loading throughout your site.
 Use `false` to disable it and load pages normally – this can be helpful if you're adding plugins or other javascript to your pages.
 `analytics_code` – use this option to add your Google Analytics code.
-`custom_styles` – use this option to add custom CSS styles to the theme.
+`custom_styles` – use this option to add custom CSS styles to the  .
 `header_js` – use this option to insert javascript into the header of the page.
 `footer_js` – use this option to insert javascript at the end of the page.